Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Related Work

-Guo et al.~\cite{guo2023curious} introduce metrics to measure lexical, syntactic, and semantic diversity as autophagy progresses.
+Guo et al.~\cite{guo2023curious} introduce metrics to measure lexical, syntactic, and semantic diversity as AI autophagy progresses.
 Studying three use cases -- news summarization, scientific abstract generation, and story generation -- they find that the decline in linguistic diversity is more pronounced in tasks that demand greater creativity.
-The effect of simulation parameters on model collapse has also been investigated: Herel and Mikolov~\cite{herel2024collapse} show that increasing the learning rate accelerates the onset of collapse; Suresh et al.~\cite{suresh2024ratemodelcollapserecursive} find that the time it takes for a model to forget a word is linearly related to that word’s frequency in the original training corpus.
+The effect of simulation parameters on model collapse has also been investigated: Herel and Mikolov~\cite{herel2024collapse} show that increasing the learning rate accelerates the onset of model collapse, while Suresh et al.~\cite{suresh2024ratemodelcollapserecursive} find that the time it takes for a model to forget a word is linearly related to that word’s frequency in the original training corpus.

-Several studies have investigated model collapse in the text-to-image domain.
-Martínez et al.~\cite{martinez2023combining} use denoising diffusion implicit models and show that augmenting training data with AI-generated images leads to a progressive decline in image quality across generations.
-Hataya et al.~\cite{hataya2023will} study synthetic data contamination in Stable Diffusion models and find that performance deteriorates as the proportion of AI-generated images increases.
-They also propose a self-supervised method using a masked autoencoder to detect AI-generated images.
-Bohacek and Farid~\cite{bohacek2023nepotistically} retrain Stable Diffusion varying proportions of human-authored and AI-generated images, observing that collapse emerges but can be reversed by fine-tuning solely on human-authored images.
-Dohmatob et al.~\cite{dohmatob2024model,dohmatob2024tale} extend the analysis to text generation with Llama2, showing that while mixed training initially improves performance, it eventually leads to collapse.
+Several studies investigate model collapse in the text-to-image domain.
+Martínez et al.~\cite{martinez2023combining} show that augmenting training data with AI-generated images leads to a progressive decline in image quality across generations.
+Hataya et al.~\cite{hataya2023will} study synthetic data contamination and find that performance deteriorates as the proportion of AI-generated images increases.
+They also propose a method that uses a masked autoencoder to detect AI-generated images.
+Bohacek and Farid~\cite{bohacek2023nepotistically} show that model collapse emerges regardless of the proportion of human-authored versus AI-generated images used for retraining, but can be reversed by fine-tuning exclusively on human-authored images. \citet{dohmatob2024model, dohmatob2024tail} extend the analysis to text generation, showing that while mixed training initially improves performance, it eventually leads to model collapse.